AstroiLL/tbot/README.md

 # tBot

-A simple tutorial bot for Telegram that demonstrates basic functionality.
+A simple bot for Telegram that have basic functionality.

 ## Features